 You need to row your fox, your chicken and a corn cob across the river!
-However, you can only convey one thing at a time.
+However, you can only bring one of them at a time.
 If the fox is left alone with the chicken, the chicken will be eaten.
-If the chicken is left alone with the corn cob, that will be eaten.
-On the other hand, you can row back and forth across the river as often as you want.
+If the chicken is left alone with the corn cob, then the corn cob will be eaten.
+You can row back and forth across the river as often as you want.
 What do you do?

 The riddle is just one of the tricky tasks you will encounter in the Puzzler exhibition, which is our new area for logical and mathematical challenges.

 In contrast to many of Experimentarium’s lively science displays and activities, the Puzzler is a quiet corner where you will have the time to immerse yourself in fun challenges.

 The Puzzler offers you both physical and spatial puzzles in varying degrees of difficulty.
 Common to them all is that they require patience and concentration.

 As you solve the tasks, you will gradually develop and test your sense of logic and your understanding of spatial geometry.

 Perhaps you will even discover that your interest in mathematics grows, since mathematics is the main theme of all the challenges in the exhibition.